jiyamaheshwari31-ctrl/Eco_Audit_Waste_Logger/README.md

 ## About

 Built by **Jiya Maheshwari**.
-I knew Python and MySQL before this task.
-I learned Flask, REST APIs, the Browser Geolocation API, Leaflet.js, and pandas/matplotlib integration specifically to complete this.
+I knew Python, pandas/matplotlib integration and MySQL before this task.
+I learned Flask, REST APIs, the Browser Geolocation API and Leaflet.js specifically to complete this.

 ## Requirements